Preventing Comet and Asteroid Impacts

 - Drilling and planting nuclear explosives inside the object to break it up and change its course.
 (See David Dearborn links, above.)

-- Laser Deflection mighty potentially respond much quicker.
+- Laser Deflection might potentially respond much quicker.
 There are two suggested methods.

 - The second method would transport a powerful laser on a rocket to orbit the object, and fire laser pulses from close range.
-Unfortunately, this would not provide the instantaneous response of the first method.
-This method does have an advantage in that large amounts of fuel and reactions mass need not be transported to the object, as would sending up a pusher rocket.
+However, this would take weeks or months to reach the asteroid, so it would not provide the rapid response of a long-distance laser beam.
+But, this method does have an advantage over sending up a pusher rocket, in that large amounts of fuel and reactions mass need not be transported to the object.
 DANIEL D. MAZANEK at the NASA Langley Research Center in 2005 described the Comet/Asteroid Protection System (CAPS).

 Here is a 10 page summary:

-- Laser Deflection: Richard Fork, at the University of Alabama, describes a variation of the Laser Defection concept in 2012:
+- Laser Deflection: Richard Fork, at the University of Alabama, described a variation of the Laser Defection concept in 2012:

-- Laser Deflection: Professors Philip M. Lubin and Gary B. Hughes describe a variation of the Laser Defection concept in 2013:
+- Laser Deflection: Professors Philip M. Lubin and Gary B. Hughes described a variation of the Laser Defection concept in 2013.

 - Solar Mirrors: The Planetary Society described a concept to send spacecraft with mirrors to focus the sun's energy onto the surface of the comet.

-However, because narrow beams of sunlight cannot be sent long distances, this would require the long lead time of sending spacecraft out to the vicinity of the comet or asteroid.
-Thus, it would not provide the rapid response time suggested by long distance laser deflection.
+However, because narrow beams of sunlight cannot be sent long distances, this would require weeks or months to send the spacecraft out to the vicinity of the comet or asteroid.
+Thus, it would not provide the instantaneous response of a long-distance laser beam.

-- The "Gravity Tractor", in spite of its clever name, is technically inferior to the other proposals.
+- The "Gravity Tractor", in spite of its clever name, is technically inferior to the other proposals for the following reasons:

 1) It requires that a very large mass be delivered to the vicinity of the asteroid and then be slowed to match the speed of the asteroid.
-This would require a lot of fuel to accelerate and decelerate the mass.
+This heavy mass would require a lot of fuel to accelerate, and then more fuel to decelerate the mass.
 Even more fuel would be required if the mass must be launched up from Earth.
 On the other hand, if the mass is not brought up from Earth, then it would need to mined from the moon or another asteroid or comet.
 That would cost precious time if it is not done in advance.
 And there would still be the large amount of fuel needed to accelerate and decelerate the mass to deliver it to the asteroid in a reasonable time.

-2) After the large mass has been brought into position to hover next to the asteroid, the thrusters MUST NOT point in the direction of the asteroid, or else the particles of the exhaust would be pushing the asteroid in the direction opposite to the direction that the gravity tractor is trying to pull it.
-Therefore, the thrusters must point at an angle to miss the asteroid.
+2) After the large mass has been brought into position to hover next to the asteroid, fuel must be burned to hover, BUT the thrusters MUST NOT point in the direction of the asteroid, or else the particles of the exhaust would be pushing the asteroid in the direction opposite to the direction that the gravity tractor is trying to pull it.
+The gravity traction would be cancelled out by the rocket exhaust momentum, and the asteroid would not be deflected at all.
+Therefore, in order to avoid cancellation, the thrusters must point at an angle to miss the asteroid.
 This reduces the effective thrust vector by cosine theta, and increases the fuel requirement by 1/(cos theta).
 If the spacecraft is positioned further from the asteroid to narrow the theta angle, then the gravitational force to move the asteroid is reduced by 1/(r squared).

 In conclusion, for a given maximum payload delivered to the asteroid, the "Gravity Tractor" does less to divert the asteroid than other plans, such as a pusher tug, an impactor, or a standoff nuclear blast.

-He introduces some of the main points, although he misses the problems with the "Gravity Tractor", which I discuss on this page.
+He introduces some of the main points, although he misses the problems with the "Gravity Tractor", which I have discussed above.

 Additional background information is being compiled on the Wikipedia page: